-Hence, in order to spend a night comfortably, you can stay in the guesthouses and do not need a fully-fledged hotel with amenities you might not be even needed while sleeping.
+Hence, to spend a night comfortably, you can stay in the guesthouses and do not need a fully-fledged hotel with amenities you might not be even needed while sleeping.

-In order to find decent yet economical places to stay in Manali, you can stay at Old Manali, Manali – Naggar Road, Vashisth.
-Similarly, Leh has full of such small budget very clean guest houses at Upper Tukcha Road, Fort Road, some clusters near Main Market, Zangsti road, etc.
+To find decent yet economical places to stay in Manali, you can stay at Old Manali, Manali – Naggar Road, Vashisth.
+Similarly, Leh has full of such small budget very cleanly guest houses at Upper Tukcha Road, Fort Road, some clusters near Main Market, Zangsti road, etc.

 5. Wisely choose the Places to Eat

 If you eat at some of the basic restaurants / local dhabhas, then along with saving some good money, you also give yourself a chance to eat local as well as fresh food in general.

 Try and give yourself a chance to eat local Tibetan home-cooked food at such local eating joints.
 It does not mean that you don’t eat at good restaurants in Leh Ladakh, but all I am saying is make a mix of both to balance out the budget.

 Bonus Tips 🙂

 6. Pay for Individual Meals on your Ladakh budget trip

 Well, though in a group of friends sometimes it looks odd in a country especially ours but it is quite common to pay on the table individually, and I feel nothing wrong at all in it.
-Things get a bit messy if you are not used to, and people in the group are not pro-active, but if done properly, it does help in saving money.
+Things get a bit messy if you are not used to it, and people in the group are not proactive, but if done properly, it does help in saving money.

-If you take this up, you can additionally save about 10-12% in your overall trip or help someone in the group save it 😆
+If you take this up, you can additionally save about 10-12% on your overall trip or help someone in the group save it 😆